andrtw/nyc-farmers-markets/README.md

 ## Dependencies management

-Dependencies and app configuration data are organized in the `buildSrc` directory.
+Dependencies are organized with Gradle Version Catalogs in `libs.versions.toml`.

 ## API keys